VolkovLabs/volkovlabs.io/docs/volkovlabs-echarts-panel/options.md

 ## Event Handling

-Users can trigger corresponding events by their operation.
-To react on Mouse and other events use `echartsInstance`:
+Users can trigger related events through their operation.
+To react on Mouse and other events, use `echartsInstance``:

 ```javascript
 /**